 Weize 100Ah Pure Gel rechargeable battery

-This is among the best durable gel battery options in the market.
-Featuring heavy-duty calcium grids, these will ensure the corrosion is very minimal if it ever happens, while the service life is among the longest we have seen – coming in at 15 years standby use, and a discharge rate of about 3% when placed in room temperature.
+The service life is among the longest we have seen – at 15 years of standby use and a discharge rate of about 3% when placed in room temperature.

 Odyssey PC925 Automotive and LTV battery